sonargraph/sonargraph-build-batch/README.md

 If you want to run one of the existing analysis or create your own, you need a license for Sonargraph-Build.
 An evaluation license can be requested at [https://www.hello2morrow.com/try_it](https://www.hello2morrow.com/try_it).

+DISCLAMER: This is not a product!
+Therefore, it is not guaranteed that you only need to adapt the configuration properties and the analysis runs flawlessly on your machine.
+Take a look at the code, copy what makes sense to you and extend it where needed.
+Run the analysis in debug mode and step through the analysis of the initial versions.
+It might be necessary to curate the list of versions to omit overlaps, etc and then re-run the analysis.

 Further information about Sonargraph:
 * [Homepage](https://www.hello2morrow.com/)